shiroichiheisen/Esp32PsramWrapper/README.md

 If you want to contribute for better understanding and use of the Psram, just make a pull request

-## ☕ Using this library
+## ☕ Using the Psram

-To use this library, just declare the object and use the functions:
+To use the Psram, just declare the object and use the functions:

 ```
   char *day1 = (char *)ps_calloc(1, size of the string);